Foxlider/FASTER/README.md

 #### **INTRO**

 FASTER is an extensive rewrite of FAST2 and FAST.
 There was no update for a long time and it was written in VB.
-I transleted the whole project to C# using .NET Core 3.0.
+I translated the whole project to C# using .NET Core 3.0.
 Thanks go out to all the guys who helped the developpment and those who will test it.
 Also, to BI for giving us an awesome game to play with and break.

 ##### **PREREQUISITES**